Combat Inflation with Budget Strategies for Retirement

 - 3 min read

-Financial experts agree on one thing: a budget that works in 2025 needs to protect your future, not just your monthly bills.
-That’s where a few lesser known tools like inflation protected annuities come into play.
+Financial experts agree: a budget that works in 2025 needs to protect your future, not just cover your monthly bills.
+This is where inflation-protected annuities come into play.

 It’s no surprise that inflation is the main culprit behind shrinking savings.
 According to the U.S. Bureau of Labor Statistics, prices have risen nearly 20% over the past three years.
 If your income hasn’t kept up, your money buys less.

-But here’s a stat that might be more eye-opening: a recent study by the Insured Retirement Institute found that only 26% of Americans feel confident they’ll have enough retirement income to last through their lifetime.
-And most are not accounting for inflation when they budget for the future.
+A recent study by the Insured Retirement Institute found that only 26% of Americans feel confident they’ll have enough retirement income to last through their lifetime.
+Most are not accounting for inflation when budgeting for the future.

-Let’s skip the generic advice (like “cut out lattes”) and get to practical things you can actually apply.
+Let’s skip the generic advice like “cut out lattes” and focus on practical steps you can implement today.

 1. Make Your Budget Dynamic